Organ Donation: Opt-out System

 Someone in this world donated that kidney to Peter, who is alive today because of it.
 The alternatives were looked at by the family, and everyone looked at it in the way that they thought best.
 His mother was going to give her kidney, but then she became pregnant, so that opportunity fell away.
 In the meantime, someone else came forward with a kidney donation, which Peter had.
 Peter is the same age as my second boy, so I can quite honestly relate to the difference between the two boys as they grew up.
 I understand the importance of organ donation, and believe that people certainly should be on the register.

 I was on the Organ Donation Northern Ireland website just before we came here, and the first sentence I read really impacted upon me:

 “Most people would accept an organ if they needed one.”

 That is not really surprising, is it?
-However, only 40% of us in Northern Ireland have signed the NHS organ donor register.
+Yet only 40% of us in Northern Ireland have signed the NHS organ donor register.
 We would all want an organ donation if we needed it, but we have not all signed up.
 I have to ask the question honestly, sincerely and fairly to those here: if that is the issue, would they not donate their organ?
 I know that I would.